 Having blood drawn for an ALP test is routine, and you will most likely not need to do anything to prepare ahead of time.
 If the results of the test are inconclusive, your doctor may order a follow-up test.
 In this case, you will probably be asked to fast for 10 hours before the test.

 Eating can interfere with your ALP levels.
-Medications can also change your ALP levels, so be sure to tell your doctor about all medicines you are taking.
+Medications can also change your ALP levels; be sure to tell your doctor about any medicines you are taking.

 There are very few risks associated with having your blood drawn.
 You may experience some bruising around the puncture site, but this can be avoided by putting pressure on the wound.
 In rare cases, phlebitis (inflammation of the vein) may develop.
 If you experience this complication, apply a warm compress until the swelling goes down.
 Inform your doctor before your blood is taken if you have any bleeding disorders.

-Higher-than-normal levels of ALP in your blood may indicate a problem with your liver.
+Higher than normal levels of ALP in your blood may indicate a problem with your liver or gall bladder.
 This could include hepatitis (infection), cirrhosis (scarring), liver cancer, gallstones, or a blockage in your bile ducts.